semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 b x
 ```

 The pattern does not match if there is another number of newlines between `a` and `b`.
-The single-line mode does not match the following input:
+The single-line mode does not match the following target input:

 ```
 x a b x